-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 While it's not clear how -- and if -- the North Korea issue will be resolved, the US has flatly rejected a Chinese proposal, backed by Russia, for a suspension of hostilities on both sides.

-Known as "freeze for freeze" the proposal calls for Pyongyang to freeze its nuclear program in exchange for the US and South Korea suspending their joint military drills.
+Known as "freeze for freeze," the proposal calls for Pyongyang to freeze its nuclear program in exchange for the US and South Korea suspending their joint military drills.

 "The idea that some have suggested a so-called 'freeze for freeze' is insulting," US ambassador to the UN Nikki Haley said Tuesday.

-Note: Clarification: Some quotes in this story have been altered to match the official translation.